 Maybe we're biased because we live here, but Australia has a lot of bests-world bests, that is.
-It has some of the best natural scenery, the weirdest wildlife, the most brilliant scuba diving and snorkeling, the best beaches (shut up, California), the oldest rainforest (110 million years and counting), the oldest human civilization (some archaeologists say 40,000 years, some say 120,000; whatever-it's old), the best wines (come see what we mean), the best weather (give or take the odd Wet season in the north), the most innovative East-meets-West-meets-someplace-else cuisine-all bathed in sunlight that brings everything up in Technicolor.
+It has some of the best natural scenery, the weirdest wildlife, the most brilliant scuba diving and snorkeling, the best beaches, the oldest rainforest (110 million years and counting), the oldest human civilization (some archaeologists say 40,000 years, some say 120,000; whatever-it's old), the best wines, the best weather (give or take the odd Wet season in the north), the most innovative East-meets-West-meets-someplace-else cuisine-all bathed in sunlight that brings everything up in Technicolor.

 "Best" means different things to different people, but scarcely a visitor lands on these shores without having the Great Barrier Reef at the top of the "Things to See" list.
 So they should, because it really is a glorious natural masterpiece.
-Also high on most folks' lists is Uluru (Ayers Rock).
+Also high on most folks' lists is Uluru.
 This monolith must have some kind of magnet inside it designed to attract planeloads of tourists.
 We're not saying the Rock isn't special, but we think the vast Australian desert all around it is even more so.
-The third attraction on most visitors' lists is Sydney, the Emerald City that glitters in the antipodean sunshine on-here we go with the "bests" again-the best harbor, spanned by the best bridge in the world (yes it is, San Francisco).
+The third attraction on most visitors' lists is Sydney, the Emerald City that glitters in the antipodean sunshine on-here we go with the "bests" again-the best harbor, spanned by the best bridge in the world.